Quantum simulation of thermodynamics in an integrated quantum photonic processor: Supplementary Note 1 -- Derivation of fidelity witness

 in the general case.
 This scheme is manifestly efficient in the number of measurement settings (two) and also scales well in terms of the the total sample size for each probability estimate.
 However, to evaluate the bound we naturally need to know the value of the $\lambda_i$ and also the set of forbidden states to determine $p_2$.
 These calculations are a one-off cost in the sense that it need only be performed once ahead of time for any value of $n$ and can then be used to certify all states in the corresponding class.
 In this sense, it is not counted in the scaling cost of the protocol, nevertheless it is a non-trivial overhead and we discuss the calculation in some more detail.

-To explain things further we briefly recall some notation and results from Refs.~\cite{Tichy:2010gi,Tichy:2012gt,Tichy:2014ua}.
+To explain things further we briefly recall some notation and results from Supplementary Refs.~\cite{Tichy:2010gi,Tichy:2012gt,Tichy:2014ua}.
 Let $r=(r_1, r_2, \dots, r_m)$ and $s=(s_1, s_2, \dots, s_m)$ be the input and output mode occupation list with $\sum_i s_i = \sum_i r_i = n$.
 In our case, we have $m=4$ modes and $n=3$ photons.
-Our input mode occupation was $r=(1,1,1,0)$.
+Our input mode occupation has been $r=(1,1,1,0)$.
 A useful alternative notation for the mode occupation list is the \textit{mode assignment list} $d(q)$, which is structured in terms of photons rather than modes.
 Its entries represent the photons and the numerical value indicates the mode that is being occupied by that photon (the list has as many entries as there are photons as opposed to as many entries as there are modes).
 For example, the mode occupation list $r=(2,0,0,1)$ becomes $d(r)=(1,1,4)$ (the first and second photon being in mode one and the third photon in mode four).
-The general expression for the mode assignment list hence reads
+The general expression for the mode assignment list given a mode occupation list $q$ reads

 For bosons, the transition probabilities through a Fourier transform are proportional to the permanent of an $n \times n$ sub-matrix $M$ of the $m \times m$ Fourier matrix $V^{\mathrm{Four}}_n$.
 With this notation of mode assignment lists, we can neatly express the transition probabilities as